havocp/xsbt-wiki/Migrating-from-SBT-0.7.x-to-0.9.x.md

 1. Configuration: For some settings, if they were not overridden in `A`, they would default to the value provided in `B`.

 In 0.9.x, declare the specific type of dependency you want.
 See [[Full Configuration]] for details.

+## Were can I find Plugin for 0.9.x?

+See [[sbt 0.9.x plugins list]] for a list of currently available plugins